Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 <!--
 title: "Server Defaults"
 description: "Overview of server default settings"
-tags: "servers defaults organization settings sampling" -->
+tags: "Admin servers defaults organization settings sampling" -->

 Server Settings provide default configurations to be applied to new servers (agents) being brought on board.
 You can customize these configurations specifically to each environment.